AdityaaRavi/Visage/README.md

 ## Cyber Security Measures

+Disclaimer: While I have taken a lot of measures to ensure that Visage is secure, I am not a cyber security expert, and I don't provide any guarantees that Visage is a 100% secure.
+If you find any vulnerabilities, please let me know.

 ### SQL injection
 All SQL statements run by the server is parameterized--i.e no hacker provided query will be run.